 Recording the amount of time spent on each task is very intuitive and straightforward in Nutcache.
 First, you need to define the date range for which you want to record time.
 Click the right or left arrow (<,>) or click directly on the dates to move to the desired period faster.
 You can always go back to the current day by clicking on the Today button.

 How do I log my time?

-After defining the right time period, you have 2 options to complete your timesheet.
-You can either add a row (1) and then record your work hours for each day of the week, or you can proceed more quickly by duplicating the timesheet from the previous week (2).
+After defining the right time period, you have 3 options to complete your timesheet.
+You can either add a row (1) and then record your work hours for each day of the week, or you can proceed more quickly by duplicating the timesheet from the previous week (2) or from another week of your choice (3).
 Note that holidays time entries cannot be duplicated.